TurtleBeatsHare/data-sourcing-challenge/README.md

 The prompted lambda extract movie title from 'headline.main' is not able to handle the format of all fields.
 It would take a little experiementation but it appears there could be a better way.
 First thought is looking for the single quote character (') instead of the word review.

 ### TMDB Request Speed Limit
 When executed as instructed, the TMDB request counter only limits the script to fewer than 100 requests per second.
 This is because the script performs 2 requests every time the counter increments.
 Given that the API speed limit is 50 requests per second, this could pose a problem.
-Fortuantely, the block of code in question takes longer than 0.02s to run.
+Fortunately, the block of code in question takes longer than 0.02s to run.